Elliot518/tech-bible/English/9_CloudNative/Kubernetes/1_Introduction.md

 - Container Runtime
   The container runtime pulls images from a container image registry and starts and stops containers.
 A 3rd party software or plugin, such as Docker, usually performs this function.

+- Kube-proxy
+  The kube-proxy makes sure that each node gets its IP address, implements local iptables and rules to handle routing and traffic load-balancing.